 Engineering & Operations

-PLC & Industrial Computer Systems
+Industrial Computer Systems

 Monitoring - Control - Automation - Safety

-embedded computer for industrial control arthur zatarain with early z-80 plc control panel
+embedded computer for industrial control arthur zatarain with early z-80

 Representative highlights and milestones are as follows:

-1977 - Offshore Production Simulation Program: This Fortran program was written while at Shell Oil to simulate oil and gas processing in an offshore environment.
+1976 - Offshore Production Simulation Program: This Fortran program was written while at Shell Oil to simulate oil and gas processing in an offshore environment.
 It was later migrated to Basic on an IBM mainframe, and eventually operated on IBM PC systems.

-1977 - Early PLC Installation: Arthur programmed and installed "LDC-40" manually programmable logic controllers to replace standard flow meter control systems for Shell Pipeline.
+1977 - Early PLC Installation: Arthur programmed and installed "LDC-40" manually wired programmable logic controllers to replace standard flow meter control systems for Shell Pipeline.
 These were among the very first PLC systems installed offshore in the Gulf of Mexico.

 1979 - PLC flow control: While at Shell Oil, Arthur programmed early Allen Bradley Programmable Logic Controllers (PLC) to perform oil and gas production control and safety functions.
 These systems were among the first Ladder Logic programmable systems installed in the Gulf of Mexico.